 “Life can be brutal, devastating and challenging and Clare Fisher presents Beth’s version of it with compassion and humanity.
 This is hugely affecting writing.
 Outstanding.”
 Linda’s Book Bag

-The blog tour features an astounding 52 bloggers.
+The blog tour featured an astounding 52 bloggers.

 One of NetGalley UK’s Top Ten Books for June.